The Leadership Certificate

 • Skills in community engagement, risk assessment, and strategic philanthropy

-• Confidence in crisis communications and critical conversations
+• Confidence in crisis communications, critical conversations, and strategic philanthropy

 • Insight into views of antisemitism outside the Jewish community to build interreligious bonds and cross-community alliances